Setting Custom Domain & SSL

 Upon saving your Custom Domain

-, we will attempt to generate an SSL certification on your behalf!
+in ReadMe, if you’ve correctly configured a DNS record in your registrar, we will attempt to generate an SSL certificate on your behalf!
 ReadMe uses Cloudflare to provision and manage the certificates for custom domains.

 Cloudflare does not currently support "Orange-to-Orange" network traffic (multiple proxies managed by Cloudflare).
 If you are currently using a Cloudflare proxy, you must disable the proxy in your settings.